NativeScript/docs-v7/ui/ui-with-xml.md

 }
 ```

-### ListView Binding
+### ListView binding

 You can use the double curly brackets syntax to bind the items to a [`listView`]({{site.baseurl}}/ApiReference/ui/list-view/README.md).
 You can also define a template with the `itemTemplate` property from which NativeScript will create the items for your `listView`.

 > Avoid accessing components by ID, especially when the component is part of a template.
-It is recommended to use bindings to specify component properties.
+It is recommended that you use bindings to specify component properties.

 NativeScript can create the items in a  from template when the `listView` loads inside your page.
-When you work with templates and a `listView`, keep in mind the scope of the `listView` and its items.
+When you work with templates and a `listView`, keep in mind the scope of the `listView` and its items. <Comment: The phrase "items in a  from template" is incorrect.
+You are either missing a word or you may mean "items from a template".>

-In this sample `main-page.xml`, the ListView consists of labels and each item will be created from template.
+In this sample `main-page.xml`, the ListView consists of labels and each item will be created from a template.
 The text of each label is the value of the name property of the corresponding item.

 ```XML
 <Page loaded="pageLoaded">